PcapPlusPlus/pcapplusplus.github.io/docs/install/index.md

 PcapPlusPlus  pre-built binaries are available in Conan for Windows (VS2015), Linux and MacOS.
 The package is managed by the [Bincrafters](https://bincrafters.github.io/) team and is available in [Bintray](https://bintray.com/bincrafters/public-conan/pcapplusplus%3Abincrafters).

-To install the package please run the following commands from the command-line:
+To install the package run the following commands from the command-line:

 ```bash
 conan remote add public-conan https://api.bintray.com/conan/bincrafters/public-conan
 conan install pcapplusplus/{{ site.pcapplusplus-ver-num }}@bincrafters/stable -r public-conan
 ```

-You can also find a link to the PcapPlusPlus page in Bintray here: <https://bintray.com/bincrafters/public-conan/pcapplusplus%3Abincrafters>

 ## Latest Release From GitHub